zurgeg/control-my-pc/README.md

 # Twitch-Plays-Control-My-PC

-A overhaul update to DougDoug TwitchPlays script.
+An overhaul update to DougDoug TwitchPlays script.

 # Installation: